<< Short intro to LoC for SEO >>

 First things first, you do not have exposure to oracle risk in any way on purely revenue based Lines.
 If you as a lender or borrower do not want to be exposed to oracle risk, simply set collateral ratio to 0% so the Oracle has no effect on the system.
 We do still use the oracle to calculate total outstanding debt in USD for transparency and easier integrations but this does not affect Line health or liquidations if no collateral is required.

-Second, we exclusively rely on Chainlink oracles for all currently deployed versions of the Debt DAO marketplace.
+We exclusively rely on Chainlink oracles for all currently deployed versions of the Debt DAO marketplace.
 It is possible for anyone to deploy their own Debt DAO marketplace with a different oracle system other than Chainlink but these will not show up on debtdao.finance.

 All prices denominated in USD to 8 decimals in order to normalize across all the different assets lent out by each lender and all tokens put up as collateral by borrower.